Get to know Greenland

 Icelandair flies to 4 destinations in Greenland: capital city Nuuk, the 'city of icebergs' Ilulissat, southern Narsarsuaq, and east-coast Kulusuk.
 Flight times between Iceland and Greenland are just 2 to 3.5 hours.

-From June 1, 2022, flights from Iceland to Nuuk and Ilulissat depart from Keflavík airport, making connections with North America and Europe easy.
+Flights from Iceland to Greenland destinations all depart from Keflavík airport, making connections with North America and Europe easy.

 Read more about connections on our Greenland overview page.